Inside the Making of Groundhog Day: Why It Wasn't Just the Groundhog Who Wanted to Bite Bill Murray

 If you say something is "like Groundhog Day," most people know what you mean: It feels like the same exact thing is happening over and over again.
-We owe this now universally recognized turn of phrase to the Bill Murray comedy Groundhog Day, which premiered 25 years ago today (or 9,125 days ago, if you're counting).
+We owe this now universal turn of phrase to the modern-day classic Bill Murray comedy, Groundhog Day, which just so happened to premiere 25 years ago today (or 9,125 days ago, if you're counting).

-But after a lot—as in years' worth—of self-reflection, the formerly self-involved Phil has his It's a Wonderful Life-style realization: Putting others before himself is the only way to lead a truly useful life.
+But after a lot—as in years' worth—of self-reflection, Murray's formerly self-obsessed character has his It's a Wonderful Life-style of realization: Putting others before himself is the only way to lead a truly useful life.

 Not to mention the only way to get to Feb.
 3.